NoriSte/whatsapp-messages-batch/README.md

 ### And how can I fix it?

-Don't worry, every unsent message is console.logged
+Don't worry, every unsent message is console.logged.

 ### What can I set?

-Look at the `config.js` file
+Look at the `config.js` file.

 ### How can I set the messages to send?

-Look at the `messages.js` file
+Look at the `messages.js` file.

 ### How can I send them?